mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ## TLDR

-- **Integrates well with your existing code**.
+- Integrates well with your existing code.
 You can reuse your database models, client libraries, secrets, bespoke components
-- Integrates well with your **development lifecycle.** Your project lives on your own file system.
+- Integrates well with your development lifecycle.
+Your project lives on your own file system.
 You can use your own IDE, version control system, deployment target, CLI tools
-- Comes with a **Drag and drop builder** to simplify UI building
+- Comes with a Drag and drop builder to simplify UI building
-- Sets **Healthy UI constraints** that prevent common pitfalls and anti-patterns
+- Sets Healthy UI constraints that prevent common pitfalls and anti-patterns
-- Lets you maintain a **single source of truth** for all business logic
+- Lets you maintain a single source of truth for all business logic
-- **Less boilerplate** so you can focus on the important parts of the app
+- Less boilerplate so you can focus on the important parts of the app

 ## Market overview